 The laptop comes with a dongle so that you can connect your laptop to the projector in your classroom.
 The dongle plugs in on the back of the laptop.
-After you plug in the dongle you may change settings by clicking on the display icon at the top right of the screen.
-There you can choose whether or not to mirror your display, choose a resolution, etc.
+After you plug in the dongle you may change settings by holding down the left "Super" key (Windows key on PCs or Command key on Apple hardware) and pressing "P".
+You can find more detailed settings under System Settings -> Devices -> Displays.

 Taking a Screenshot

-There are two ways to take a screenshot, both can be found under the Applications menu then Accessories.
-On the right you will see ScreenShot and Shutter in the menu.
+There are two ways to take a screenshot, both can be found under in the applications list.

 The Screenshot application is a simple camera tool.
 It allows you to grab the whole screen, a window or selected area, you can also use the timer feature.

 Shutter is the other screenshot application that is available.
 Shutter has more options to choose from; you can do a full screen, the desktop, the window under the cursor, a specific window that is open, or a section.
 You can also crop, write on, highlight, add shapes and export the image you capture.
 This by far is a much more powerful tool.
 It created this manual.
 For more information on Shutter visithttp://shutter-project.org/preview/screenshots/.